Statistical Significance – Everything You Need to Know

 The problem with statistical significance

-The primary problem with statistical significance is that researchers categorize outcomes as statistically significant or not using conformist thresholds that lack theoretical bases.
-This implies that a slight decrease in the p value can alter the findings from nonsignificant to significant, even if there is no noteworthy change in the effect.3
+The main problem with statistical significance is that it is oftentimes categorized as statistically significant or not based on conformist thresholds that lack theoretical backup.
+This implies that a slight decrease in the p-value can alter the findings from insignificant to significant, even if there is no noteworthy change in the effect.

 Types of significance in research